theawless/EventLock/README.md

-# Lockscreen-Calendar
+# EventLock
-An Xposed application to show calendar events on the lockscreen.
+An Xposed module to show your calendar events on the lockscreen.

 ### Why?

-* After Kitkat the lockscreen widgets were disabled and hence we cannot put calendar widget on the lockscreen.
+* After Kitkat, the lockscreen widgets were disabled and so calendar widget can't be put on the lockscreen.
-* AOSP lockscreen for lolipop and marshmallow does not show calendar events on lockscreen either.
+* AOSP lockscreen for lolipop/marshmallow does not show calendar events on lockscreen either.

 ### Requirements